Dynamics, many short or few long exposures ?

 1, Introduction dynamics:

-you want the weak parts of the nebula of course be visible,
+you want the weak parts of the nebula of course to be visible,

-but if you take long exposures at high ISO setting or gain the stars will be oversaturated with no color information.
+but if you take long exposures at high ISO setting or high gain the stars will be oversaturated and loss of color information.

 To me it look very boring.